 DHCS Comprehensive Quality Strategy

-The Medicaid Managed Care and CHIP Managed Care Final Rule (Final Rule), at 42 Code of Federal Regulations 438.340, requires each state Medicaid agency to implement a written quality strategy to assess and improve the quality of health care and services furnished by all Medicaid managed care entities in that state.
-In 2018, the Department wrote the
+The Medicaid and Children's Health Insurance Program (CHIP) Managed Care Final Rule (42 Code of Federal Regulations (CFR) 438.340) requires each state Medicaid agency to produce a written quality strategy to assess and improve the quality of health care and services provided by all Medicaid managed care entities in that state.
+In response to this requirement, DHCS authored

-Please visit this webpage for more information on other DHCS' quality measures efforts and reports (e.g. monitoring reports and External Quality Review Organization reports).
+Quality Measures & Reporting webpage for more information about other DHCS quality measures efforts and reports (e.g., monitoring reports and External Quality Review Organization reports).